marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 To resize a VM using the graphical Interface:

--  Detach any attached volume as decribed in ?
+-  Detach any attached volume as decribed in :ref:`Detaching a Volume<DetachVolume>`

    ..
 WARNING ::